Beyond Superficial Unlearning: Sharpness-Aware Robust Erasure of Hallucinations in Multimodal LLMs: Related Work

 \subsection{Hallucination Mitigation of MLLMs}

-Hallucination in MLLMs ~\cite{Zhu2024IBDAH,Li2023OtterAM} refers to cross-modal misalignment where textual outputs contradict visual evidence~\cite{Liu2024ASO,Chen2023FactCHDBF}.
-The most prevalent and detrimental subtype is object hallucination, which describes non-existent items~\cite{Biten2021LetTB,Liu2024ASO,Li2023EvaluatingOH}.
-Addressing this issue is critical as it severely impairs model reliability in real-world applications~\cite{Wang2022GITAG,Zhao2023BeyondHE,Huang2023OPERAAH,Zhang2023SirensSI}.
+Hallucination in MLLMs~\cite{ZhuJCXY025,POPE} refers to cross-modal misalignment where textual outputs contradict visual evidence~\cite{Liu2024ASO,ChenFactCHDBF}.
+While this phenomenon encompasses broader categories such as temporal inconsistencies or complex logical fallacies, the most prevalent and detrimental subtype remains object hallucination, which describes non-existent items~\cite{Liu2024ASO,POPE,BitenGK22}.
+Addressing this foundational issue is critical for ensuring model safety in real-world applications~\cite{Captionanything,ZhaoWODWH25,HuangDZ0H0L0Y24,Zhang2023SirensSI}.

-Existing mitigation strategies for MLLMs can be categorized into training-stage and inference-stage methods.
-Training-stage methods, such as fine-tuning on specialized datasets~\cite{You2023FerretRA,Gunjal2023DetectingAP} or applying advanced alignment objectives like RLHF~\cite{Sun2023AligningLM,Yu2023RLHFVTT,Zhao2024AlignGPTML}, improve alignment but demand expensive data and retraining costs.
-Inference-stage methods, including post-hoc revision~\cite{Yin2023WoodpeckerHC} and training-free decoding~\cite{Wang2023VIGCVI,Chen2023ShareGPT4VIL,Ji2022SurveyOH}, bypass retraining but increase latency and complexity~\cite{Yu2023RLHFVTT}.
-Therefore, a resource-efficient approach that fundamentally mitigates hallucinations is critically needed.
+Existing mitigation strategies for MLLMs can be categorized based on their functional roles and specific stages in the model development life cycle, rather than their underlying optimization mechanisms.
+Training-stage methods, such as fine-tuning on specialized datasets~\cite{YouZGDZWCCY24,GunjalYB24} or applying advanced alignment objectives like RLHF~\cite{SunSCLLSGGWYKD24,YuYZHHCHL0024,Zhao2024AlignGPTML}, refer to the foundational alignment phase where the model learns general instructions using large-scale datasets.
+Inference-stage methods, including post-hoc revision~\cite{YinFZXWSSLSC24} and training-free decoding~\cite{ShareGPT4VIL,JiLFYSXIBMF23}, intervene during the decoding process to rectify outputs without modifying any parameters, which significantly increases latency.
+In contrast, machine unlearning serves as a distinct post-training strategy.
+It directly updates the parameters of finalized models, offering an efficient middle ground between the heavy burden of foundational alignment and the latency overhead of inference-stage interventions.